Things to do

 The fort is open every Sunday and most public holidays.
 You can walk around Fort Lytton with a guided tour or at your own pace.
-Fort Lytton is closed to the general public on weekdays but group tours can be arranged.
+Group tours can be arranged on weekdays.
 Admission fees are payable for weekday tours.

 - See opening hours for more information.

 - Take a virtual tour of Fort Lytton captured with Google Street View Trekker.